LegendusMaximus/speedsmart-tools/README.md

 ### Limitations to overcome
 - [x] At the moment, this program will stop being useful after 6000 speedtests.
 I need a robust plan for continuing to create a full-length table before I hit that limit!
 (Solution: Make the original.csv file longer than 3000 by using a generated full-length file instead of it if needed.)
-- [ ] If there are two networks that have been truncated to the same thing by SpeedSmart, we need to differentiate them (e.g. by IP address)
+- [x] If there are two networks that have been truncated to the same thing by SpeedSmart, we need to differentiate them (e.g. by IP address).
+Temporary solution: Just add both the networks in question as hashtag networks.

 ## Important Notice
 This program is not created or supported by SpeedSmart or VeeApps in any way.
 It is just something fun I created that can do cool things to my SpeedSmart table.